All Stories

 Government of California.
 “California Master Plan For Aging: Caregiving That Works” Master Plan For Aging, 2019, mpa.aging.ca.gov/Goals/4.

 The signs were there, but caregiver Levon Wortham was in the dark about what to do.
-Then he signed up for a training program that focused on caring for seniors with Alzheimer’s and other types of cognitive decline.
+Then he signed up for a caregiver training program that focused on caring for seniors with Alzheimer’s disease and other types of dementia or cognitive decline.

 Photo of Levon Wortham